Use Calculate Z-Score

 3. Do one of the following:

-• If your card is a chart or table, click How is it distributed? in the Analytics pane.
+• For chart and table cards, click How is it distributed in the Analytics pane.

-• If your card is a map, click the Find answers tab and click How is it distributed?.
+• For a map card, click the Find answers tab and click How is it distributed.

-5. For Choose a layer, select the dataset with which you want to calculate the z-score.
+5. For Choose a layer, select the dataset to use to calculate the z-score.

-8. For Name the result field, enter a name for the new field.
+8. For Name the result field, provide a name for the new field.

 9. Click Run.